clickpaas/RedisShake/README.md

   -q, --target_redis_client_max_querybuf_len uint   # This setting corresponds to the 'client-query-buffer-limit' in Redis configuration.
                                                     # The default value is typically 1GB.
                                                     # It's recommended not to modify this value unless absolutely necessary. (default 1073741824)
+  -m, --target_redis_max_qps int                    # Use the token bucket rate limiting method to limit the maximum written QPS
+                                                    # If the performance of the target end is too poor or you want to protect the target redisyou can reduce this parameter
+                                                    # 300,000 is a maximum value.
+You can consider it as no rate limit (default 300000)
   -x, --target_redis_proto_max_bulk_len int         # This setting corresponds to the 'proto-max-bulk-len' in Redis configuration.
                                                     # It defines the maximum size of a single string element in the Redis protocol.
                                                     # The value must be 1MB or greater.
 Default is 512MB.